CreArts-Community/Context-Icons/readme.md

 ## Installation

-Here you can find in the different drop down menu, instructions for different mod clients, these explain you how to install this theme add-on.
+Here you can find in the different instructions for different mod clients, these explain you how to install this theme add-on.

 |[Go to Installation](.github/docs/02-installation/english.md)|
 |---|